Supported by Trex

 Deciding on the decking material

 As the deck will be fully exposed to the elements, it’s important we get the material right.
-In Canberra, we get extreme weather — up to minus 10 degrees during winter with lots of frost, and over 40 degrees in summer.
+In Canberra, we get extreme weather — up to minus 10 degrees during winter and over 40 degrees in summer.

 Bonnie loves the look and feel of natural timber (which would flow well from the interiors) but not the idea of constant sanding, staining and other maintenance that’s required.

-This made us consider a raised concrete slab with pavers or tiles instead but these materials are hard and this area really needs a softer material, given there is little vegetation out here.
-Also, eventually Bonnie plans to extend the house to add extra bedrooms and an ensuite so a concrete slab would be difficult to remove or alter should the house extend in this direction.
+This made us consider a raised concrete slab with pavers or tiles instead.
+But these materials are hard and this area really needs a softer material, given there is little vegetation out here.
+Also, eventually Bonnie plans to extend the house to add extra bedrooms and an ensuite.
+So a concrete slab would be difficult to remove or alter if needed.

-After more research, we discovered Trex decking — a material that looks just like timber but is made from 95% recycled and reclaimed materials and is very low maintenance.
-We loved the look of the ‘Transcend decking collection’, which comes in 8 colours ranging from brown, red, oak and grey tones.
+After more research, we discovered Trex decking — a material that looks just like timber but is made from 95% recycled and reclaimed materials.
+Best of all, it’s very low maintenance.
+We loved the look of the ‘Transcend decking collection’.
+There are 8 colours in the collection ranging from brown, red, oak and grey tones.

-While the upfront cost of this material is slightly higher than timber, there are big cost savings to be made over the lifespan of the deck as it is fade, stain, scratch and mould resistant — it even comes with a 25-year limited residential fade and stain warranty.
+While the upfront cost of this material is slightly higher than timber, there are big long-term cost savings.
+Because the deck is fade, stain, scratch and mould resistant, it doesn’t have ongoing sanding and staining costs.
+It even comes with a 25-year limited residential fade and stain warranty.

-The most appealing aspect of it for Bonnie though is that it’s hassle free – the only ‘maintenance’ she’ll ever have to do is a simple soap and water clean every now and then.
+The most appealing aspect of it for Bonnie though is that it’s hassle free.
+The only ‘maintenance’ she’ll ever have to do is an occasional clean with soap and water.

 The environmental benefits were also appealing.
-It’s nice to know that a tree has never been cut down to make this material and that it’s actually helping to keep wood and plastic waste out of landfills.
+It’s nice to know that a tree has never been cut down to make this material.
+Actually, Trex helps to keep wood and plastic waste out of landfills.